 Your chances can be increased by being aware of the most usual denial reasons & having a fine defined plan!!

-We have REVIEWED 100 of H-1B petitions at Document Evaluation llc so we can help you what works & what does not.
+We have REVIEWED 100 of H-1B petitions at Document Evaluation LLC so we can help you what works & what does not.
 In this article, we’ll let you know all those pitfalls, actual cases where things went wrong & strategies for preventing your petition from being denied right away.

 Main Reasons Why H-1B Petitions Get Denied!